SamsyTheUnicorn/samsytheunicorn.github.io/licentia-poses.md

 ### [Poser Hotkeys Plus SSE](https://www.nexusmods.com/skyrimspecialedition/mods/17743)

-Download Poser Hotkeys Plus SSE v2.5.1 (SKSE 2.0.17-2.0.19) (Version 1.0.1) from the Main Files, ILV Poser 0.2.5 (Version 1.0) from the Optional Files, Render Poses 1.0 (Version 1.0) from the Optional Files, and The Meme Poser (Version 1.0) from the Optional Files.
+Download Poser Hotkeys Plus SSE v2.5.1 (SKSE 2.0.17-2.0.19) (Version 1.0.1) from the Main Files, ILV Poser 0.2.5 (Version 1.0) from the Optional Files, and Render Poses 1.0 (Version 1.0) from the Optional Files.
 Install separately in MO2, choose the following choices in the FOMOD: English, Mfg Fix, and Face Presets.
 This mod is plugin based and there are no config files on install to edit.
-Move <i>Poser Hotkeys.esp</i>, <i>ilvPoser Module.esp</i>, <i>Render Poses Module.esp</i>, and <i>MemePoser Module.esp</i> directly below <i>Quickport.esp</i>.
+Move <i>Poser Hotkeys.esp</i>, <i>ilvPoser Module.esp</i>, and <i>Render Poses Module.esp</i> directly below <i>Quickport.esp</i>.

 ### [PoserDataGen](https://www.nexusmods.com/skyrim/mods/72623)